 We may receive compensation when you click on links to products from our partners.

 Would you believe that I have not set foot in a classroom since I was 11 years old? (gasp!)
 Yes, I have chosen an alternative path to my education.
 But I’ll tell you it has not been the slightest disadvantage.
 In fact, my lack of formal education has helped me discover what employers truly are looking for.
-With no schooling, I was forced to take another approach and found out what employers truly want.
+With no schooling, I was forced to take another approach and find out what employers truly want.

 #1 – Don’t get discouraged